aackerman/term/README.md

 # Term

-A go package from terminal output
+A go package for terminal output